No. We never charge a fee for our initial evaluation of a case.

 It depends.
 If your issue involves us bringing or defending a lawsuit, it can take anywhere from a couple of months to a couple of years to resolve your case.
 We will do our best to resolve your matter as quickly as possible, but many times, we are at the mercy of a very busy court system.

 Possibly.
 You may need to attend a deposition, mediation and/or trial.
 Depositions are generally one day.
-Mediations can be anywhere from a half day to a whole day.
+Mediation can be anywhere from a half day to a whole day.
 Trial can last several days, depending on your case.
 You will be given advance notice of any dates and we will do our best to accommodate your schedule.

 Maybe.
 Some issues can be resolved without litigation.
-Contact us to discuss your matter.